 Myth #1: ADHD isn't a real medical disorder

 ADHD has been recognized as a legitimate diagnosis by major medical, psychological, and educational organizations, including the National Institutes of Health and the U.S. Department of Education.
-The American Psychiatric Society recognizes ADHD as a medical disorder in its Diagnostic and Statistical Manual of Mental Disorders - the official mental health "bible" used by psychologists and psychiatrists.
+The American Psychiatric Association recognizes ADHD as a medical disorder in its Diagnostic and Statistical Manual of Mental Disorders - the official mental health "bible" used by psychologists and psychiatrists.

 People with ADHD typically have a great deal of difficulty with aspects of daily life, including time management and organizational skills.

 Myth #2: Children who are given special accommodations because of their ADHD are getting an unfair advantage

 The federal Individuals with Disabilities Education Act (IDEA) requires that public schools address the special needs of all children with disabilities, including children with ADHD.
 Special accommodations, such as extra time on tests, simply level the playing field so that kids with ADHD can learn as successfully as their classmates.

 Myth #3: Children with ADHD eventually outgrow their condition

 More than 70 percent of the individuals who have ADHD in childhood continue to have it in adolescence.
 Up to 50 percent will continue to have it in adulthood.

 Although it's been estimated that 6 percent of the adult population has ADHD, the majority of those adults remain undiagnosed, and only one in four of them seek treatment.
 Yet, without help, adults with ADHD are highly vulnerable to depression, anxiety, and substance abuse.
 They often experience career difficulties, legal and financial problems, and troubled personal relationships.